ArduPilot/ardupilot/libraries/AP_Scripting/applets/plane_follow.md

 controllers microSD card.
 Review the above parameter descriptions and decide on the right parameter values for your vehicle and operations.

+Install the speedpid.lua, mavlink_attitude.lua and mavlink_msgs.lua files
+in the APM/scripts/modules directory on the SD card.

 Most of the follow logic is in AP_Follow which is part of the ArduPilot c++ code, so this script just calls the existing methods to do things like lookup the SYSID of the vehicle to follow and calculate the direction and distance to the target, which should ideally be another fixed wing plane, or VTOL in fixed wing mode.

-The target location the plane will attempt to acheive will be offset from the target vehicle location by FOLL_OFS_X and FOLL_OFS_Y.
+The target location the plane will attempt to achieve will be offset from the target vehicle location by FOLL_OFS_X and FOLL_OFS_Y.
 FOLL_OFS_Z will be offset against the target vehicle, but also FOLL_ALT_TYPE will determine the altitude frame that the vehicle will use when calculating the target altitude.
 See the definitions of these parameters to understand how they work.
+ZPF2_ALT_OVR will override the operation of FOLL_OFS_Z setting a fixed altitude for the following plane in FOLL_ALT_TYPE frame.